"There is NO PLACEBO effect in animals!"

 Barbara J. Andrews, Journalist, AKC Master Breeder - TheDogPlace.org

 Okay, I heard that.
-Two out of three people answered "yes".
-So let's agree there are life-saving drugs such as heart and diabetes medications but did you know that holistic practitioners say there are better, cheaper, and safer ways to control such ailments and strengthen the immune system?
-If your medicine cabinet is beginning to look like this, curse whoever named it "medicine" cabinet and get a dose of reality.
+Three out of four people answered "yes" so let's agree there are life-saving drugs such as heart and diabetes medications.
+But... if your medicine cabinet is beginning to look like this, what you need is a good dose of reality.

-I know you're skeptical so let's skip the statistics.
-Instead we will look at real life examples in dogs and people.
-I have over 50 years of trial and error experience.
-I'm pretty healthy for someone "pushing 80" and the only prescription medicine I'm on are puffers for what's called COPD.
-I take only half a dose but my breathing gets better every year instead of progressively worse as my pulmonologist said would happen.
 COPD is a catch all term.
-In my case, I caught a bug at the Westminster show in 2007 that turned into a lung abscess which less than 50% of (young) people survive.
-Two lung surgeries and six weeks in hospital put me on the right side of those statistics.
-Therefore I equate prescription inhalers to having leg surgery for a broken leg.
+In my case, I caught a virus at the Westminster show in 2007 that turned into a lung abscess.
+Two open-chest lung surgeries and six weeks in hospital put me on the right side of survival statistics.
+I equate prescription inhalers to having leg surgery for a broken leg.
 Stuff happens…

-The point is that I take a lot of "supplements."
-Natural ingredients derived from plants and animals.
-I have eaten fresh foods and meat since long before anyone ever heard of "organic" foods.
-I'm lucky enough to have been raised by a father who hunted, fished, and grew fruits and vegetables for the table.
-When I was growing up, there were no fast-food places and life moved at a leisurely pace.
+Here's the takeaway for you.
+I grew up with parents who hunted, fished, and had a garden.
+There were no fast-food places and life moved at a leisurely pace.
 My biggest indulgence was a cherry coke and a bag of chips.
 Most of y'all grew up on packaged foods, "homogenized" milk, margarine, and sweet treats galore.
 Glad I wasn't born 20 years later…

 My seven Toy Fox Terriers get exactly the same diet today.
 Five of them have never seen a veterinarian except to get a rabies shot and certificate.
 The only "booster shots" they get are one mid-life rabies shot and a DHLP for my girls.